Apostasy in Islam by country: United States

 According to Pew Research Center estimate in 2017, there were about 3.5 million Muslims living in the United States, comprising about 1% of the total U.S. population.
 An estimated 100,000 of these Muslims abandon Islam each year, but roughly the same number convert to Islam.

-Altogether nearly a quarter (23%) of those raised in the faith have left, of those more than half of them abandon religion entirely, while 22% now identify as Christian.
+Altogether nearly a quarter (23%) of those raised in the faith have left, of whom more than half of them abandon religion entirely, while 22% now identify as Christian.

 However, many of them are not open about their deconversion, in fear of endangering their relationships with their relatives and friends.

 David B. Barrett, co-author of the World Christian Encyclopedia, estimated around 2000 that in the United States annually 50,000 Christians converted to Islam while 20,000 Muslims adopted Christianity.
 A 2002 article in The Washington Times by Julia Duin described the precarious situation of U.S. Muslim converts to Christianity: "Some have simply been shunned by their families.
 Others have been kidnapped by family members and friends, and put on a plane back home.
 All are reluctant to ask for protection from U.S. law enforcement, especially those converts with Arabic surnames who are leery of getting their names on a U.S. police report.
 However, there are no known instances of converts from Islam to Christianity who have been killed in the United States for their decision to leave their faith."
 Ibn Warraq, author of Why I Am Not a Muslim (1995) and Leaving Islam: Apostates Speak Out (2003), stressed the importance of this fact as a reason for 'not exaggerating' the fate of former Muslims in America, noting however: "They are threatened.
 They are attacked physically.
 I cite [in Leaving Islam] instances of young students who have converted and who were attacked but were rescued just in time."

 Well-known organisations who support ex-Muslims in the United States include Ex-Muslims of North America (EXMNA, co-founded by Muhammad Syed, Sarah Haider and others), Former Muslims United and Muslimish.